publicarray/Real-time-CRUD/README.md

 A real-time database web application build on node.js, express, socket.io and knex.js

+**This Application was designed for internal usage and should never be put on the public internet!**

 * [Installation](#installation)
   * [Start the server](#start-the-server)
   * [Configuration](#configuration)